 The 11073 NU indication is in the OBX-5 Observation Value field of the observation segment occurrence whose OBX-4 Sub-ID field dot notation element 4 (METRIC) maps to the 11073 NU value.

-In the Alert Communications Management Profile, a fifth element, <FACET>, was originally added to distinguish the additional attributes of an alert, such as Alert State, Phase, Inactivation State, and Evidentiary Data, that must be conveyed in associated additional OBX segments beyond the first.
+In the Alert Communications Management Profile, a fifth element, <FACET>, was originally added to distinguish the additional attributes of an alert, such as Alert State, Phase, Inactivation State, and Evidentiary Data that must be conveyed in associated additional OBX segments beyond the first.
 They shall be in Facet value sequential ascending order.

 As of IEEE 11073-10101a the ACM Profile now has official MDC codes and REFIDs for the alert basic containment observations.
 Use of these official values is required for implementations going forward.
 Use of <FACET> is retained for backward compatibility for existing implementations.